 One thing’s for sure – if you’ve decided to divorce you can’t continue living in the same bedroom as your STBX so this is one of the earliest decisions you’ll have to negotiate and it isn’t always easy.

-When my current guest, Helen asked her husband for a divorce he refused to moved out.
+When my current guest, Helen asked her husband for a divorce he refused to move out.
 Here’s Helen:

 He wanted a nesting arrangement so the kids would stay in the house.
 It got to be ridiculous.
 I had asked for the divorce in November 2008 and in June 2009 I said, “This is not good for my kids.
 This cannot continue.”